Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 ### 5/26/23

-Changed Map so that it's a class implemented by GameMechanics setup(), created Actions class, combined Tiles folder and GameMechanics folder
+Changed Map so that it's a class implemented by GameMechanics setup(), created Actions class, combined Tiles folder and GameMechanics folder, Player was also put into GameMechanics

 ## ELIEZER CHO